sascommunities/sas-hackathon-boot-camp-2025/viya/VisualAnalytics-AnalyzingWaitTimes.md

 * To dive a little deeper, find the Object menu in the top right corner of the Automated Explanation.
 Click those three dots then go to Duplicate as > Linear Regression.
 * This will create a linear regression with all the variables you had in your automated explanation.
 Move this to a new page by grabbing the four dots at the top and dragging to the + meaning New Page.
 * Throwing all the variables at the model isn't really the best idea, so let's hone down to only the variables we really care about.
 That means keep:
-- Response: The current waiting time in minutes
+  - Response: *The current waiting time in minutes*
-- Continuous effects: Humidity in % from 0 to 100, Temperature, Probability of precipitation, This temperature accounts for the human perception of weather, and Wind speed
+  - Continuous effects: *Humidity in % from 0 to 100, Temperature, Probability of precipitation, This temperature accounts for the human perception of weather, and Wind speed*
-- Classificatio effects: Name of the attraction, More detailed description of the weather condition
+  - Classification effects: *Name of the attraction, More detailed description of the weather condition*

 **QUESTION 3: What is the Mean Squared Error?**